jakob-beetz/CIB_W78_template/README.md

 ## Word processor template
 - for popular text processors
 - .odt and .docx

+## Contributing
+LaTex is a seven-headed hydra, and I have nothing but a humble pitchfork.
+If you spot issues, have comments etc. please use the discussion section or create an issue.
+PRs welcome.

 ## License
 Do whatever seems usefull to you CC BY